your5e/5e-srd-markdown/dnd/51/SRD_CC_v5.1.md

 Your GM can choose to give you inspiration for a variety of reasons.
 Typically, GMs award it when you play out your personality traits, give in to the drawbacks presented by a flaw or bond, and otherwise portray your character in a compelling way.
 Your GM will tell you how you can earn inspiration in the game.

-You either have inspiration or you don't—you can't stockpile multiple "inspirations" for later use.
+You either have inspiration or you don't — you can't stockpile multiple "inspirations" for later use.

 ## Using Inspiration